In our study of 1 Kings chapter two, we look at the early days of Solomon's reign and the fact that our actions must line up with our words.

 Solomon spared Abiathar the priest but removed him from his office.
 He was remembered for the good things that he had done for King David.
 This was fulfilling the curse that was upon the house of Eli the unfaithful priest (see 1 Samuel 2:27).

-When the news reached Joab, who had conspired with Adonijah though not with Absalom, he fled to the tent of the Lord and took hold of the horns of the altar.
+When the news came to Yo'av, he fled to the tent of ADONAI and took hold of the horns of the altar; for Yo'av had given his support to Adoniyah, even though he had not supported Avshalom.

 Solomon had dealt with the other two main conspirators and Joab heard about it.
 He ran to the altar to seek mercy just as Adonijah had done.